In addition to my initial thoughts on Windows 8 highlights, key takeaways from the BUILD Conference included:

 - Metro Style (tiled UI).
 No chrome screen.
 Every pixel is used to show content.

 - Windows Apps – downloadable and installable without IT intervention.
 Apps are fully functional programs that run in a sandbox environment.
-Apps can share data between each other.
+Apps can share data.

 - Better performance and faster response.
 Fast boot.
-Boot from USB drive.
+Boot from a USB drive.

-- Consistent experience between large and small devices.
+- The consistent experience between large and small devices.

 - Still backward compatible.

-- Login using Windows Live ID or local machine account.
-With Live ID, it creates a cloud-based roaming profile that can help sync multiple devices with settings and data (i.e., files etc.).
+- Login using Windows Live ID or a local machine account.
+Live ID creates a cloud-based roaming profile that can help sync multiple devices with settings and data (i.e., files, etc.).

 For the Business:

 Windows 7 has more than 450 million users and has surpassed the XP user base (Microsoft representatives highlighted this point several times).
-Microsoft is betting that the Windows 7 user base will be quick to upgrade to the latest OS.
-Once upgraded, the Metro Apps infrastructure and framework provides a business opportunity to reach millions of users.
+Microsoft is betting that the Windows 7 user base will quickly upgrade to the latest OS.
+Once upgraded, the Metro Apps infrastructure and framework provide a business opportunity to reach millions of users.
 Metro Apps can be downloaded from the Windows Store and are installable as sandbox applications without having to worry about IT, administrators, etc.

 Hyper-V is now part of Windows 8.
-ISO, VHD directly used from Explorer.
+ISO and VHD are directly used from Explorer.
 (Note: There is much more for IT.)